- Kate Newby

 Kate undertook residencies at The Chinati Foundation, TX (2017), Artpace, TX (2017) and Fogo Island (2013).

-The lumber room extends its heartfelt thanks to Kate’s many local collaborators who generously offered their knowledge, skill, time and enthusiasm for Kate and her work: Chanda Zea, Dylan Beck, Ezra Lomahaftew, Trent Laughery and Evan Kirby at the Oregon College of Art and Craft, who were gracious and generous beyond compare.
-Matilda Adair, ceramicist, with a steady and nimble presence every day.
+The lumber room extends its heartfelt thanks to Kate’s many local collaborators who generously offered their knowledge, skill, time and enthusiasm for Kate and her work.
+To Chanda Zea, Dylan Beck, Ezra Lomahaftew, Trent Laughery and Evan Kirby at Oregon College of Arts and Crafts, gracious and generous beyond compare.
+Matilda Adair, a steady and nimble presence every day.
 Chris Baird and Rainen Knecht who take their skills to eleven every time with humor and grace.
-Ted Sawyer and Tom Jacobs made glass happen on short notice for Kate, and did so with the highest level of professionalism and engagement.
-Mark Burden for a lesson in wood.
+Avery Bloch for his astute assistance.
+Ted Sawyer and Tom Jacobs made glass happen on short notice for Kate and did so with the highest level of professionalism and engagement.
+Mark Burden for a lesson is wood.
 Sara Moen for a lesson in fiber.
 Jim at Gilmer Woods, the staff at CC and F Roofing, all of whom followed Kate’s lead and found the materials she had imagined.
 Gabi Vallesinor and Sarah Coderre on a Sunday packing, lifting and moving.
-Always thankful for Rob Halverson, Randy Higgins, Libby Werbel and Jeanine Jablonski who help myself and the artist make it all happen, often on short notice.
+Stephanie Snyder for her wisdom and editing prowess.
+Always thankful for Rob Halverson, Randy Higgins, Libby Werbel and Jeanine Jablonski who help me and the artist make it all happen, often on a short timeline.